-The Icon ranked near the top with a 9 of 10 score for close-proximity use, such as around the campsite or reading.
-Used in its low-power mode that conserves battery life, it produces a very nice, evenly lit beam that we found ideal for close proximity use.
-Below, you can see a nearly perfectly even beam of the Icon in low-power mode compared to the Fenix HP25R which has a hot spot in the middle that decreases peripheral vision.
+The Icon ranked near the top with a 8 of 10 score for close-proximity use, such as around the campsite or reading.
+Used in its low-power mode that conserves battery life, it produces a very nice, evenly lit beam that we found very good for close proximity use.

-We rated the Icon 8 of 10 on battery life, which is near the top.
-While it did not have the absolute longest run time, it was much better than the rest of the headlamps with high powered beams.
+We rated the Icon 6 of 10 on battery life, which is above average.
+While it did not have the absolute longest run time, it was much better than many of the headlamps with high powered beams.
 Many headlamps gain long battery run time in their brightest mode by not having a very bright beam.
 Not so with the Icon, which manages relatively long run-time with a very bright beam.

-By modern standards, the Icon is heavy at 232 grams or 8.1 ounces.
+By modern standards, the Icon is heavy at 233 grams or 8.2 ounces.
 It scored 2 of 10, one of the two worst scoring lights on weight.
-It is almost twice the weight of the Coast (4.4 ounces) and 2.5x heavier than the ReVolt (3.7 ounces).
-If you choose the Icon, you are trading weight for higher beam power, battery run-time, and increased durability.

 Ease of Use

-Stargazers and hunters will appreciate the red light mode, which provides an evenly lit light from two red LEDs, and is also dimmable to get to just the right lighting level you desire.
+Stargazers and hunters will appreciate the choice of red, green, or blue light mode, which provides an evenly lit light and is also dimmable to get to just the right lighting level you desire.

 We found the Icon easy to operate with gloves, and it would be a good choice for backcountry ski use or other activities where gloves are often worn.

-It is heavy and bulky, making it a very poor choice for ultralight backpacking, and a dubious choice for most backpacking situations.
+The Icon is heavy and bulky, making it a very poor choice for ultralight backpacking, and a dubious choice even short duration backpacking trips.

 Overall, the Icon is a strong performer in the "serious headlamp" category.
-While it wasn't the absolute best in any of our testing metrics, it was near the top across the board, which resulted in the highest overall score of any headlamp in our review.
-We recommend it for those looking for a bright, quality, beam, durability, and battery life that can last a full night at the high-setting.
+While it wasn't the absolute best in any of our testing metrics, it was near the top across the board, which resulted in a high overall score.
+But, strong competition makes it unclear who this light is exactly right for.

 OutdoorGearLab Member Reviews